What Is Ovarian Cancer?

 - Multiple peritoneal biopsies: removal of small fragments (3-4 cm) in various regions (8-10) of the peritoneum.
 The latter is a thin tissue layer covering intra-abdominal organs and the abdominal wall.

-Nowadays, standard treatment consists in the administration of 6 carboplatin and paclitaxel cycles intravenously.
+Standard treatment consists in the administration of 6 carboplatin and paclitaxel cycles intravenously.
 Each cycle is separated from the next by 3 – 4 weeks.

 Frequently Asked Questions About Ovarian Cancer